Altitude sickness can hit some hard in Vail

 Also interesting and available to Alpine Mobile Physicians patients are hyperbaric oxygen chambers.
 As Everest expedition physician, Tuft had the first functional version of this type of unit used to treat an ill patient at extreme altitude.
 Currently, these are suggested to be as effective as overnight oxygen, in a one-hour treatment.

 If you need an immediate cure that is somewhat expensive and perhaps a bit disconcerting to crawl inside of, it can save you a night of sleeping with a quiet oxygen machine by your side.
-Tuft and his team of house call specialists from Alpine Mobile Physicians can be reached at 970-376-8376.
+Alpine Mobile Physicians can be reached at 970-376-8376.